-- Each morning our breakfast club, staffed by volunteers, is open from 8:15 am. - 8:40 am. [alternative hours may exist this year and this is to be determined]. - Medical staff from the Oshawa Community Health Centre are available on Wednesday afternoons.
+- Each morning our breakfast club, staffed by volunteers, is open from 8:15 am. - 8:40 am. - Medical staff from the Oshawa Community Health Centre are available on Wednesday afternoons.
 Students can book appointments in the Guidance Office to see a doctor or social worker.